flywheel-apps/csv-import/README.md

 # csv-import
-Parse a CSV and place CSV info into Subject info using the Python SDK
+Parse a CSV and place CSV info into Subject info using the Python SDK.